NikkiLittlepaws/NikkiLittlepaws.github.io/cdfrules.md

 ##
 ### Changelog
+- 20/06/22: Added Basics at the top, corrected a typo under the Big Ones.
 - 18/06/22: Changed max HP value of tanks and IFV's, changed max AT values for infantry and stipulated reload times.
 - 09/06/22: Repo change, rules addition, clarifications.
  No raid interception / loitering.